 First I replaced the couscous with rice.
-Then, instead of squash or zucchini (which I didn’t have, and didn’t think ideal with the lamb anyway) I used the rest of a white eggplant I already had at hand.
+Then, instead of squash or zucchini (which I didn’t have, and didn’t think ideal with the lamb anyway) I used the rest of an eggplant I already had at hand.
 I am a firm believer in using what you have whenever possible (especially with all those steps, I’m not going up and down for one can or two items)!

 The result was this delicious lamb merguez sausage with rice and vegetables.
 It only takes about 35 or 40 minutes to cook.
 Plus, I reduced the original three pots to only two (one for the rice and another for the lamb and veggies).
 I wasn’t going to clean three pots!
 Not to mention, the ingredients are now in the order you use them.